glennbechdevops/terraform-app-runner/README.md

 jobs:
   # Builds a new container image, and pushes it on every commit to the repository
-  # Also pushes a tag called "latest" to track the lates commit
+  # Also pushes a tag called "latest" to track the latest commit

   build_docker_image:
     name: Push Docker image to ECR